mulesoft/api-console/README.md

 # The API Console

-MuleSoft's API Console is a full-fledged API documentation tool that generates mobile-friendly web documentation based on RAML (Restful API Modeling Language) documents.
+MuleSoft's API Console is a full-fledged API documentation tool that generates mobile-friendly web documentation based on RAML (Restful API Modeling Language) or OAS (Open API specification) documents.
 In addition to providing documentation, the tool provides the capability for users to try out requests on the fly.

+## API console 5.0 is here!

+Great news!
+Next version of API console is here!
+It has tons of bug fixes reported for version 4.

+### AMF (API modeling framework) support

+We worked very hard to deliver first in class solutions for API documentation.
+MuleSoft's AMF allows to parse (almost) any* API document and produces common data model.
+API console works with this model instead of RAML JS parser's.
+And this is great news for every one.
+Now you can use API console to generate documentation for any type of API specification.

+\* Currently AMF supports RAML 0.8, RAML 1.0, OAS 1.0, OAS 2.0 and OAS 3.0.
+It can be extended by defining new vocabulary to support other documentation formats.

+### Native support for web components

+The application has been recreated from scratch to support so called v1 specification of web components.
+This means not more polyfills (when not required, I am talking to you IE user) and less sources.
+We have successfully reduced size of the API console 3 times: from 3 MB in version 3 to 1 MB in current version.
+It is possible to brake it down to smaller bundles and download console's sources on demand.
+More about it in "Building the console" section.

+### Redesign

+New API console has been tested with users and the redesigned, then tested with used again and then redesigned again to ensure we offer best in class API documentation tools.
+New navigation allows understand structure of the API better and users can navigate through the documentation faster.

+New documentation page focuses on presenting the information which is the API and not features of the app itself.
+This allows users to learn faster and be more productive.

+### Re-build

+New build tools allows you to customize the bundle to your needs and possibly reduce size of the console even more than default settings.
+Check out "Building the console" section for more information.

 [![API Console](docs/new-console-header.png)](https://mulesoft.github.io/api-console)

 ## Introduction

-In this repository, you can find the source for a single HTML element that represents API Console.

-The HTML element is built on top of the [Web Components specifications](https://www.webcomponents.org/introduction) and powered by the [Polymer library](https://www.polymer-project.org/).
+API console is an web application created on top of the [Web Components specifications](https://www.webcomponents.org/introduction) and powered by the [Polymer library](https://www.polymer-project.org/).
 Familiarity with Polymer isn't necessary to use the console.

 The following sections briefly describe how to build and use the console.
 For more information, see the [docs](docs) directory in this repository.